DBRetina/DBRetina/docs/docs/usage/dbretina_setcov.md

 The set cover algorithm executes several complex computations to achieve its end goals.
 Here's an ordered breakdown of the process:

-1. **Community Detection:** Using the value specified by `--community` (default: 30), the algorithm calculates Ochiai similarity and applies a community detection method on the primary pairwise similarities file, producing clusters of groups.
+1. **Community Detection:** The algorithm calculates Ochiai similarity and applies a community detection method on the primary pairwise similarities file at the `--modularity` containment cutoff (default: 80), producing clusters of groups.
 This step serves to calculate the Cluster Specificity Index (CSI) for each group.
+(Note: `--community` currently has no effect on this step; detection uses the `--modularity` cutoff.)

 2. **Group Pleitropy Index (GPI) Calculation:** Next, the algorithm computes the GPI for each group.